Males in female sports: The Imane Khelif affair, Paris Olympics, 2024

 * 14 April - Imane Khelif challenges the decision.
 This challenge is subsequently withdrawn on 27 July.

 * post July 2023 - The IBF informs the International Olympic Committee by letter and personal meetings of the 2022 and 2023 results of the sex testing and the banning of the two athletes.
-The IOC determines to vary eligibility according to gender identification and not biological sex as scientifically proven.
+The IOC determines to vary eligibility according to non-invasive gender identification, and not biological sex as scientifically proven.
 This would result in 'men' coming up against women during the forthcoming Olympic Games.

 -----------------------